tkerby/flipperzero-firmware-wPlugins/README.md

--# ChatGPT has helped a lot with the formation of the Flipper app, as I am fairly new to it.
+(ChatGPT has helped a lot with the formation of the Flipper app, as I am fairly new to it.)
--# Thank you to the person who made the emcot.world guide, it has been a BIG help!
+(Thank you to the person who made the emcot.world guide, it has been a BIG help!)